Monday, January 30, 2012

 Uncharted territory: a rogues’ gallery of skins, scuzzy metalheads, and assorted hard rocks glared at our arrival, just as quickly dismissed us.
 Other young lads were sprinkled throughout the line, stone-faced inmates in a penitentiary chow line.
 One hoody Latin dude spoke up so we all could hear, “Daaaamn!
 Wussup with all the ninos here today?”
 Had we bitten off more than we could chew?

-In the house: longhairs; a PR thug with a Triple Fat Goose jacket and gold fronts; hardscrabble white kids of all stripes, suburban jock types with baggier gear, white, black, latin, and Asian skins, shaved for battle.
+In the house: longhairs; a PR bruiser with a Triple Fat Goose jacket and gold fronts; hardscrabble white kids of all stripes, suburban jock types with baggier gear, white, black, latin, and Asian skins, shaved for battle.
 Plenty of latin metalheads.
 We felt more metal than hardcore then by a longshot, and their black-clad ranks provided a small but palpable sense of comfort.
 Otherwise, so many of the other show-goers looked hopelessly adult.
 Most were likely not much older than us, but who knew?

 Fights started.
 The acrid stench of mace filled the back of the venue, a last-ditch insurance policy by someone to avert a rat-pack beatdown, you couldn’t blame them.
 Hard dancing, snapshots caught through a kaleidoscope of boots and braces, band tees, and athletic jumpsuits.
 We caught our first glimpse of what we later referred to as skinhead aerobics, buncha baldies floor-punching and thrusting out arms and legs like hammers, going off to Prong’s main anthem, “Beg to Differ.”